-Recently I added a lace trim to the waist and lowered the front neckline an inch, and I retook pictures since my photography has improved a lot since then.
+About five years after making the dress, I added a lace trim to the waist and lowered the front neckline an inch, and I retook pictures since my photography has improved a lot since then.

 This would be a really fun technique for refashioning a dress you altready have and own instead of making a whole new dress.
 Check out these other dress refashions!

-My favorite part of this Doily Dress is the open scoop neckline in the back.
+My favorite part of this doily dress is the open scoop neckline in the back.
 I’ve always been a fan of beautiful and interesting back necklines.

 I had a perfect lace piece made for a neckline that I applied on the back.
 The zipper runs through it, but I think it is just stunning.
-Learn how to fix a zipper if the pull came off.

 I used doilies and lace that I was gifted.
 My grandmother had collected a bunch of lace and doilies over the years, and when she passed away my mom gave it to me.